Adams Stirling PLC

 Peer Review.
 Starting July 1, 2011, California CPAs are subject to mandatory review of their auditing and accounting practices.
 The peer review report is then available to clients who request it.
 For more information about CPA peer reviews, see California's Board of Accountancy website.
 In addition, see Replacing SAS 70 in the August 2010 edition of the Journal of Accountancy.

-GAAP.
-Generally Accepted Accounting Principles (GAAP) is a widely accepted set of rules, conventions, standards, and procedures for reporting financial information which are established and administered by the AICPA and FASB.
+• GAAP: General Accepted Accounting Principles are a widely accepted set of rules, conventions, standards, and procedures for reporting financial information which are established and administered by the AICPA and FASB.

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.